 2. Serve easy-to-make side dishes.
 Choose two starches and two non-starch vegetables

-- Skip the green bean casserole and make Green Beans Almondine.
+- Skip the green bean casserole if you don’t have time (although our homemade recipe is so YUMMY!) and make Green Beans Almondine.
 Buy it in the frozen vegetable section or add slivered almonds to green beans.

 - Make baked or roasted potatoes instead of mashed potatoes.
 Serve baked potatoes with sour cream and chives or bacon and cheese.